History of Maputo: Dutch fort, 1720s

 Plan of Fort Lydsaamheid, built by the Dutch East India Company in 1720.

 On 29 March 1720, three Dutch ships, the Kaap, the Gouda, and the Zeelandia, reached the bay.
-The Dutch navigators, led by Johannes Steffler, were warmly welcomed by the local Batonga tribe and its chief, Mafumbo.
-In March 1721, the Dutch East India Company purchased the land around the bay from Mafumbo and set about reconstructing the old Portuguese fort, which had fallen into ruin.
+The Dutch navigators, led by Johannes Steffler, were warmly welcomed by the local Batonga tribe and its chief, Mpfumu.
+In March 1721, the Dutch East India Company purchased the land around the bay from Mpfumu and set about reconstructing the old Portuguese fort, which had fallen into ruin.
 The repaired fort was named Fort Lydsaamheid (Dutch: "Fort Endurance").
 Within three weeks of their arrival 100 of the original sailors, craftsmen, and soldiers had died of fever.
 In August 1720, 80 new arrivals came to replace them.
 Beginning in April 1721, it was governed by an opperhoofd as a dependency of the Dutch Cape Colony.
 From April to 28 August 1722, when the Dutch recaptured it, the fort was occupied by pirates led by John Taylor.

 Fort Lydsaamheid's trade mainly centered around the trade of ivory, and to a lesser extent, slaves, tin, aloes, gold dust, ambergris, honey, copper, and rice.
 During the fort's nine years of operation, it exported 22,500 kg (49,574 lb) of ivory, and 288 slaves.
 The slave trade, while at its global peak, was minimal, because Dutch slave traders preferred to go to northern ports, where slaves could be more easily obtained, instead of Lydsaamheid, which was not equipped to handle large quantities.
 The settlers at the fort tried to farm, but all attempts ended in failure.

 In addition to trading, the fort was used as the starting point for several expeditions into the Mozambican interior in search of reputed gold mines in Monomatapa, which the Dutch believed was the gold-producing region mentioned as Ophir in the Bible.
 The first such expedition, led by Steffler, was forced to turn back after they were attacked by natives in the Lebombo Mountains.
 Another expedition, this time led by Johannes Monna in the late 1720s, set forth with native guides, but after failed trading attempts and a skirmish with a tribe armed with spears, also turned back.
 They returned to find Fort Lydsaamheid in a state of disorder following the discovery of a mutiny plot.
 The 62 would-be mutineers, who were disgruntled with the fort's terrible conditions, were arrested, tortured, and killed after their plans were discovered.
 Of the 62, 22 had been beaten with iron bars and their heads severed, others suffocated and beheaded, and the remainder simply hanged.
 In addition, in 1728, 28 Dutch soldiers abandoned Lydsaamheid and trekked to Inhambane, where the eighteen who survived the journey told the Portuguese there of the mistreatment and diseases they had experienced at the fort.